allan-simon/blog/content/posts/create-a-rest-api-with-symfony2.md

     name_prefix:  api_articles_
 ```

-the fact that we put the controller to inherit from FOSRestController
-and that we've declared in the routing that this controller is of type rest
+the fact that we've declared in the routing that this controller is of type rest
 will make Symfony2 to automatically create the route

 `/api/articles/{id}` restricted to the `GET` method